nicolosinatra/three-sessions-2023-senigallia/README.md

 _Educational purposes_, __MIT License__, 2023, San Marino

 ## INTRO
-This is the new attempt at live digital backgrounds for theatre performance "Le Nuvole" by Aristofane.
+This is the live digital background for theatre performance "Le Nuvole" by Aristofane.

 Last year work/app for "The Macbeth" is here https://github.com/Fupete/p5-sessions-2022-senigallia, and we have some concept design info and photos (italian language) on this wiki https://github.com/ds-2022-unirsm/p5-sessions-2022-senigallia/wiki.